Liga ACB: Ranking of clubs on equal wins

-Qualifying for European competitions

-The top teams in Liga ACB, apart from EuroLeague clubs, qualify for the EuroCup and the Champions League with no preference for any competition.
-Three teams have guaranteed spots in the EuroCup and four teams have guaranteed spots in the Champions League.
-In addition, other clubs could participate in the FIBA Europe Cup.

 History

 The first basketball league in Spain was the Liga Nacional, organised by the Spanish Basketball Federation, whose first edition was played in 1957 by six teams from Madrid and the province of Barcelona.
 Until 1983 it continued being organised by the federation and consisting in only a round-robin tournament, where every teams faced all other twice, one at home and one away, with two points per win and one point in case of a draw.

 In 1982, the Asociación de Clubs de Baloncesto was founded and one year later took the helm of the organisation of the league, with several changes in the competition format as they introduced the playoffs and the overtimes in case of draw.